ton-blockchain/ton-connect/requests-responses.md

 **Available operations:**

 - sendTransaction
-- singMessage (will be implemented later)
+- signMessage (will be implemented later)

 **Available events:**